-Florida has one of the most vague concealed carry knife laws of all 50 states.
-This means that you must read case precedence to see what is legal and what is not.
+Florida statutes can be tough to navigate if you’re not sure where to look.
 Don’t worry, we did all the hard work for you.
-Below is what Florida law says about knives in everyday English.
+Below is what Florida Knife Laws says about knives in everyday English.
 It includes excerpts from the law as well as case decisions.

 The law does not limit individuals from owning, selling, or buying any knife except for ballistic knives.

-It is a crime to carry a concealed weapon.
+It is a crime to carry a concealed weapon without a permit.
 Concealed weapon means any deadly weapon that is outside of sight of others.
 Courts have found that deadly weapons are weapons that can cause death or grave bodily harm.
-So, what kinds of knives counts as deadly weapons?
+So, what kinds of knives count as deadly weapons?
 What is a “common pocket knife?
 Well, the law doesn’t say so it is up to the courts to determine.

 However, if the pocket knife has too many features, it might not be a “common pocket knife.”
-The case of F.R. vs State in 2012 found that 3 inch pocket knife with serrations, a notch grip, hilt guard, and locking mechanism does not count as a “common pocket knife.”
-If his knife did not have serrations, a notch grip, hilt guard, and locking mechanism, it might of been a “common pocket knife.”
+The case of F.R. vs State in 2012 found that 3-inch pocket knife with serrations, a notched grip, hilt guard, and locking mechanism does not count as a “common pocket knife.”
+If his knife did not have serrations, a notched grip, hilt guard, and locking mechanism, it might have been a “common pocket knife.”

 In addition to the physical characteristics of the knife, the courts also decided that how the knife was used and handled needs to be taken into account as well.
 In the case of Mims v.
 State, Mims was found guilty of carrying a concealed weapon for having a pocket knife in his pocket during a robbery.

-The case of Hardy vs. State in 1992 found that a knife inside of a vehicle is not concealed if the knife and sheath is visible from the outside.
-Having a knife in the vehicle usually counts as having a concealed weapon but, if it is visible threw the windows, it is not concealed.
+The case of Hardy vs. State in 1992 found that a knife inside of a vehicle is not concealed if the knife and sheath are visible from the outside.
+Having a knife in the vehicle usually counts as having a concealed weapon but, if it is visible through the windows, it is not concealed.

 Fla.
 Stat. § 790.225 (2012)